 Music Is Life

 We bond with music no matter the genre.
-Rap, Christian, country, rock, classics, or Disney all have serious fan followers!
+Rap, Christian, country, rock, classics, or Disney have serious fan followers!
 Human nature also loves to delve into the depths of personalities!

-Other times they trigger an exact representation of our innermost thoughts and feelings, often noted in a collective admiration for a performance.
+They sometimes trigger an exact representation of our innermost thoughts and feelings, often noted in a collective admiration for a performance.

 What's Your Number?

 Music connects at the core of pain.
 This emotion is as undeniable as joy, but often feeling is challenging to describe.
 Emotions root in the ache of past injury, thus antecedent to anger.
 Yet love is absolute!
 Forgive without expecting someone to experience life as you do.